 - Students with documented learning disabilities

 - Students with demonstrable long standing difficulties learning a foreign language

-The Modified Program in Spanish is designed to provide at-risk students in foreign languages with instructional support conducive to student success:
+The Modified Programs in Spanish and French are designed to provide at-risk students in foreign languages with instructional support conducive to student success:

 - Students will work with specially selected and trained instructors

 - Tutors will be assigned for students in the modified language program

 - Students will use the same textbooks as in the traditional course sequence